-e.
-Reviews and monitors Management's responsiveness to the Internal Auditor's findings and recommendations; f.
-Prior to the commencement of the audit, discusses with the External Auditor the nature, scope and expenses of the audit, and ensures the proper coordination if more than one audit firm is involved in the activity to d.
+SEC Form - I ACGR Updated 21Dec2017 n.
+Reviews and monitors m.
 Establishes and identifies the reporting line of the Internal Auditor to enable him to properly fulfill his duties and responsibilities.
-For this purpose, he should directly report to the Audit Committee; c.
-Oversees the Internal Audit Department, and recommends the appointment and/or grounds for approval of an internal audit head or Chief Audit Executive (CAE).
-The Audit Committee should also approve the terms and conditions for outsourcing internal audit services; place in order to (a) safeguard the company's resources and ensure their effective utilization, (b) prevent occurrence of fraud and other irregularities, (c) protect the accuracy and reliability of the company's financial data, and (d) ensure compliance with applicable laws and regulations;
+For this purpose, he should directly report to the Audit Committee I. Oversees the Internal Audit Department, and recommends the appointment and/or grounds for approval of an internal audit head or Chief Audit Executive (CAE).
+The Audit Committee should also approve the terms and conditions for outsourcing internal audit services k.
+Through the Internal Audit (IA) Department, monitors and evaluates the adequacy and effectiveness of the corporation's internal control system, integrity of financial reporting, and security of physical and information assets.
+Well-designed internal control procedures and processes that will provide a system of checks and balances should be in place in order to (a) safeguard the company's resources and ensure their effective utilization, (b) prevent occurrence of fraud and other irregularities, (c) protect the accuracy and reliability of the company's financial data and information technology security, and (d) ensure compliance with applicable laws and regulations;